amitshky/twoFA/README.md

 ```
 npm run dev
 ```
-You can then open your browser run the localhost on port 5000
+You can then open your browser, and run the localhost on port 5000
 ```localhost:5000```

 ## Output